Simple-Tracker/qBittorrent-ClientBlocker/README.en.md

 -   Support enhanced automatic ban (Default disable): Automatically ban peer based on the default or set related parameter
 -   Under Windows, support show and hide window through systray or window hotkey (Ctrl+Alt+B) (Some users [feedback](https://github.com/Simple-Tracker/qBittorrent-ClientBlocker/issues/10) it may affect ban.
 Due to unknown reason, the function can be avoided if related problem are encountered)

+Usually, occasional errors can be ignored.
+The reasons may be: 1.
+Network problems; 2.
+Client timeout; 3.
+Transmission periodically rotates CSRF Token; ...

 ![Preview](Preview.png)

 ## 使用 Usage